Keeping your WordPress site updated is more than just a routine task; it’s a crucial step in safeguarding your site.

 How to Keep Your WordPress Site Updated

-Updating your WordPress core, plugins, and themes whenever there is a new update for them is fairly easy.
+It is fairly easy to update your WordPress core, plugins, and themes whenever there is a new update for them.

-WordPress comes with a built-in update notification system.
-It highlights the number of available updates when you log in to your WordPress dashboard.
+WordPress has a built-in update notification system.
+When you log in to your WordPress dashboard, it highlights the number of available updates.

 All you need to do is visit the Dashboard » Updates page and install those updates.
 This is a one-click process.